idamantium/ExperienceDesign/readme.md

 Assignment (Due Nov 2):

 * Design and write up the plan for an experience based on the previous two assignments with an eye toward actually executing the experience.
-The plan should include the results of observations and initial tests, how they inform the experience design, overall goals for the experiences, and production plans, including details on the schedule, materials, and support team.
+The plan should include the results of observations and initial tests, how they inform the experience design, overall goals for the experiences, who it is for and why, and production plans, including details on the schedule, materials, and support team.
 Complete this assignment in groups of 3 - 4 people.
 (Check in with me if you want to do this in bigger groups.)